-The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.
+The actuarial assumptions used in the June 30, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.
 In the experience study, the long-term assumed investment rate of return that was recommended by the actuary and adopted by the Board was 7.00%.
-Based on the funding policy adopted by the Board, the assumed investment rate of return used in the funding valuation will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation until the rate reaches the long-term assumed investment rate of return.
-However, for GASB purposes, the Total Pension Liability (TPL) will be based on the long-term assumed investment rate of return of 7.00%.
-Therefore, a change in assumptions due to the reduction in the assumed investment rate of return from 7.30% to 7.00% will be reflected, along with the assumption changes due to the experience study, in the calculation of the Total Pension Liability.
+Based on the funding policy adopted by the Board, the assumed investment rate of return used in the funding valuation will be reduced by 0.10% (10 basis points) from the immediate prior actuarial valuation, if the actual rate of return for the fiscal year ending with the current valuation date exceeds the assumed investment rate of return.
+However, for GASB purposes, the Total Pension Liability (TPL) will be based on the long-term assumed investment rate of return assumed investment rate of return.

-Paragraph 42 (a)-(f): The discount rate used to measure the TPL at June 30, 2021 was the long term rate of return, 7.00 percent.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rates and that Employer contributions will be made equal to the actuarially determined employer contributions.
-Projected future benefit payments for all current plan members were projected through the year 2111.
+Paragraph 42 (a)-(f): The discount rate used to measure the TPL at June 30, 2022 was 7.00 percent.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that employer contributions will be made equal to the actuarially determined employer contribution.
 Based on those assumptions, the System's FNP was projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL and a municipal bond rate was not used in determining the discount rate.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.